 There are four levels of PCI compliance.
 Level 1 is the highest and most stringent of the four.

-Most people assume that the level of compliance is determined only by the volume of transactions an organization processes; that’s not quite right.
+Most assume compliance is determined only by the volume of transactions an organization processes; that needs to be corrected.
 Merchants and service providers that have suffered a compromise of credit card or cardholder data also must meet Level 1 requirements – regardless of how many payment card transactions they process, store, or transmit.

 PCI compliance certification assures card data protection through a series of requirements defined by the PCI SSC.
 These include a variety of best practices, such as firewall deployment, data transport encryption, and the use of anti-virus software.
 Businesses must also limit access to credit card information and monitor network access permissions.